Pierre160493/opengoalz/README.md

 # OpenGoalz

 OpenGoalz is an open-source football management game of amateur football.
-You manage all of the club's decisions in order to climb the ranks and be the best club!
+You manage all of the club's decisions in order to climb the ranks and be the best club !
 The goal is to create a more realistic and dynamic experience (than Hattrick or FM), playable online against other managers.

 ## Game Structure